dxxmsdxy/fmrl/README.md

 **Behavior:**
 - FMRL **does not depend on parent-child or reinscription links**.
 - It is self-contained, relying solely on its **local UTXO context**.
-- The inscription uses retrieves the list of inscriptions in its UTXO.
+- FMRL logic retrieves the list of inscriptions in the target UTXO.
-- The inscription's satributes, content, or metadata are used to update or influence logic dynamically (e.g. rendering, configuration, access control).
+- The UTXO's inscriptions' satributes, content, or metadata are used to determine some state (e.g. rendering, configuration, access control).

 **Structural Assumption:**
 Any inscription using this protocol **assumes the UTXO it resides in is FMRL-compliant**—i.e., it is intentionally constructed to contain: